tjr1387/create-random-password/README.md

 In the effort of trying to get an equal number of characters from the selected sets into the password, I figured a good way to do it was loop through the 'options' object I built, adding one character at a time.
 I'm not overly confident/experienced in using this type of loop so a few inefficiencies arose from that.
 I found that I had to pass in 'value' as a 2nd arg into the loop, even though I never referred to it.
 However, without it, I wasn't accessing the key I wanted.
 Also, I was afraid of reaching my requisite password length in the middle of that loop and then not breaking out of it properly, seeing as I had that 'for' loop already inside a 'while' loop.
 To get around those concerns, I intentionally overshot the prescribed password length (if it wasn't equally divisble by the number of sets chosen) to cleanly complete the last time through the loop, then after I formed the password, I chopped off the excess characters.
 It works fine, but I feel it does add some unnecessary steps compared to just exiting the loop mid-iteration effectively.

 Also, I noticed styling for a disabled button in the CSS; I chose not to disable the button after the password had been generated so that the user can just hit the button and run through the process again without reloading.

+I wasn't sure exactly which 'special' characters should be in that set, so I just picked the top keyboard row (SHIFT + numbers).

 ## Credits